 Replay the game if time permits, or replay the 1st hole you started on and continue from there using the same stroke index for handicaps that you used for the match, or best number of putts on the putting green, or spin a coin.

-Eclectics - for both of our regular courses, we have an eclectic competition, wherein we log every member’s best gross score on each hole.
+Eclectic - for our regular course for the monthly medal event (Royal LatKrabang), we have an eclectic competition, wherein we log every member’s best gross score on each hole.
 There are three flights (A, B & C) and the person from each of the three flights, with the lowest score at the end of our year, receives a trophy.

 Every year, we play against the British Club and The Wanderers for bragging rights and holding the Cup for the ensuing twelve months